vmware-tanzu-learning/shipkin-course/units/using-shipkin/extensions/index.md

 You would not normally run this during course development as publication of such artefacts should be taken care of by a CI pipeline.
+The Gradle task `publishCodebaseReleases` can be used to upload the codebase files to an appropriate GitHub release.